 Can dogs eat shrimp and prawns?

-As long a the shells removed and the prawns are cooked, they are an excellent source of protein and vitamins for your dog.
+As long as the shells are removed and the prawns are cooked, they are an excellent source of protein and vitamins for your dog.
 The shells should be removed because the hard coating can be hazardous, especially for small dogs.

 Related: Can Dogs Eat Crawfish